frontenddogma/web-development-glossary/manuscript/w.md

 : → Loop

 White-box testing
 : A method of software testing that tests internal structures or workings of an application, as opposed to its functionality (i.e., black-box testing).
 In white-box testing an internal perspective of the system, as well as programming skills, are used to design test cases.
-The tester chooses inputs to exercise paths through the code and to determine the expected outputs.
+A tester chooses inputs to exercise paths through the code and to determine the expected outputs.
 White-box testing can be applied at the unit, integration, and system levels of the software testing process. [†](#w-white-box-testing)

 Whitelist
 : The practice of explicitly allowing identified entities access to a particular privilege, service, mobility, access, or recognition.
 The opposite of a whitelist is a blacklist. [†](#w-whitelist)